Pants is invoked via a launch script named

 We currently distribute Pants for Linux (x86_64) and macOS.

 If you need to run Pants on some other platform, such as Linux on ARM or Alpine Linux, you can try building it yourself by checking out the Pants repo, and running

 ./pants package src/python/pants:pants-packaged to build a wheel.

-pants_from_sources script like this to run Pants from sources in another repository.
-This is useful when making changes directly to Pants to see how it impacts your project.
+This is useful when making changes directly to Pants, to see how those changes impact your repo.